 From Moriichi, the Yamada Line and National Route 106 run side by side along the left bank of the Hei River from around Kameme to Miyako.
 Eventually, you will see the new Miyako City Hall building ahead, which was damaged in the tsunami caused by the Great East Japan Earthquake and relocated from the coast, and you will have arrived at Miyako Station

-Inside Miyako Station, JR's 110 series and Sanriku Railway's 36 series trains lined up side by side to welcome us.
+At Miyako Station, JR's 110 series and Sanriku Railway's36 seriestrains were lined up side-by-side to greet us.

 On the way back, take the 106 express bus to Morioka!